 - 92% of Australians have a strong sense of belonging to their country.

-Harmony Day is all about respect, belonging and inclusion for all Australians, regardless of their linguistic background, or cultural, united by a set of core values of Australia.
-Held annually on March 21, the Day coincides with the United Nations International Day for the Elimination of Racial Discrimination.
+Harmony Day is all about respect, belonging, and inclusion for all Australians, regardless of their linguistic background, or culture, united by a set of core values of Australia.
+Held annually on March 21, the day coincides with the United Nations International Day for the Elimination of Racial Discrimination.